gtema/openstack/doc/src/osc.md

   Possible values: `true`, `false`

+* `--limit <LIMIT>` — Requests a page size of items.
+Returns a number of items up to a limit value.
+Use the limit parameter to make an initial limited request and use the ID of the last-seen item from the response as the marker parameter value in a subsequent limited request
+* `--marker <MARKER>` — The ID of the last-seen item.
+Use the limit parameter to make an initial limited request and use the ID of the last-seen item from the response as the marker parameter value in a subsequent limited request
 * `--mtu <MTU>` — mtu query parameter for /v2.0/networks API
 * `--name <NAME>` — name query parameter for /v2.0/networks API
 * `--not-tags <NOT_TAGS>` — not-tags query parameter for /v2.0/networks API
 * `--not-tags-any <NOT_TAGS_ANY>` — not-tags-any query parameter for /v2.0/networks API
+* `--page-reverse <PAGE_REVERSE>` — Reverse the page direction

+  Possible values: `true`, `false`

 * `--provider-network-type <PROVIDER_NETWORK_TYPE>` — provider:network_type query parameter for /v2.0/networks API
 * `--provider-physical-network <PROVIDER_PHYSICAL_NETWORK>` — provider:physical_network query parameter for /v2.0/networks API
 * `--provider-segmentation-id <PROVIDER_SEGMENTATION_ID>` — provider:segmentation_id query parameter for /v2.0/networks API